Competition Stages

 Leg 6 Conception Bay Central

-On the last day of the competition, we’ll be racing in the Conception Bay area towns of Conception Harbour, Colliers, Marysvale, Turks Gut, Georgetown, and Brigus.
+On the last day of the competition, we’ll be racing in the Conception Bay area towns of Conception Harbour, Colliers, Marysvale, Turk’s Gut, Georgetown, and Brigus.
 These towns will host the most competitive stages of the event.
-We’ll be racing around the shores of the most historic center of the province.
-Some of the stages will be repeated multiple times for the ultimate challenge
+We’ll be racing around the shores of this historic centre of the province.
+Some of the stages will be repeated multiple times for the ultimate challenge.
+After the last stage, we’ll meet in the centre of Brigus for the trophy presentation and a public meet-and-greet.

 Please Note:

-Each day will begin with a continental breakfast at the headquarters hotel, during which the teams will be breathalysed by the Competitor Relations Officers (CRO’s) while the days activities will be reviewed by the Clerk of the Course.
+Each day will begin with a breathalyzer test of the teams by the Competitor Relations Officers (CROs) while the day’s activities are reviewed by the Clerk of the Course.

-Each of the evenings will be left free for teams to socialize or work on their vehicles at the vehicle storage centres.
+Each evening, competitors/teams will be free to socialize or work on their vehicles at the vehicle storage centres.